cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 derivation function (e.g., PBKDF2 {{!RFC2898}} or scrypt {{!RFC7914}}) on the password,
 then hash the output of that function to the target elliptic curve.
-For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-sec}}.
+For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-expand}}.

 # Acknowledgements